digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/external_key_storage/participant_kms_migration/participant_kms_migration_same_namespace.rst

 One way of migrating a non-KMS participant to a new KMS-enabled one is to create a new participant connected to a KMS-compatible sync domain (e.g. :ref:`running JCE with KMS-supported encryption and signing keys <external_key_storage_interoperability>`) and then transfer the data from the old node to the new one.
-In this example, we do not only transfer the parties, contracts and DARs, but we also transfer the node's identity, and thus, both old and new participant will share the same namespace.
-This has the advantage that it can be done in a multi-operator setting when the other operators do not agree to this migration, because it is transparent to them and their shared contracts.
+In this example, you transfer the parties, contracts, and DARs, along with the node's identity.
+Thus, both the old and new participants share the same namespace.
+This has the advantage of being feasible in a multi-operator setting even when the other operators do not agree to this migration, because it is transparent to them and their shared contracts.

 .. warning::
     You must save the :ref:`root namespace key <moving_namespace_to_offline_storage>` of the old participant somewhere offline so that it can be used, in the future, to migrate the node to a new protocol version.
-    This is necessary because we require signing topology transactions with the root namespace key everytime we migrate a node to a new protocol version that is not supported by the old domain.
+    This is necessary because you need to sign topology transactions with the root namespace key everytime you migrate a node to a new protocol version that is not supported by the old domain.

 First, delegate the namespace of the old participant to the new participant: